-Sure, it was the cheapest accommodation in town – we were picking apples, not sapphires! – But, it was a really cool experience nonetheless.
+Sure, it was the cheapest accommodation in town – we were picking apples, not sapphires! – But it was a really cool experience nonetheless.
 Basically, Coober Pedy is an old mining town, where workers used to dig for opal.
-As it is on the route to Uluru, they’ve turned a few of the caves into accommodation – tourists with recent riches lap it up and everybody finishes the day that little bit wealthy (obviously we were richer in experience, not cash; I’ve been juggling socks at the side of the road for change ever since – I reckon apples would have worked better, but, you know).
+As it is on the route to Uluru, they’ve turned a few of the caves into hostels – tourists with recent riches lap it up and everybody finishes the day that little bit wealthier (obviously we were richer in experience, not cash; I’ve been juggling socks at the side of the road for change ever since – I reckon apples would have worked better, but, you know).

-Coober Pedy, also appeared to be a pretty religious place, or at least it has a bunch of underground churches anyway – which I think is a fair indicator.
+Coober Pedy also appeared to be a pretty religious place, or at least it has a bunch of underground churches anyway – which I think is a fair indicator.
 We went to the Catacomb Church, a place I really enjoyed.
 The people working there were very warm, showed us around, shared details on the history and didn’t ask for anything – which actually usually makes me more inclined to donate to a place, unfortunately, on this occasion I forgot.
-So, if you ever end up at Catacomb Church, please offer them a fiver on my behalf – cheers.
+So if you ever end up at Catacomb Church, please offer them a fiver on my behalf – cheers.
 I also noticed that the cave had been built into the shape of a cross too, which makes me think that the creators of this place must also be from England and very patriotic.

 After our night sleeping in a cave, we drove and drove and drove.
 And with great sadness, I will now share the story of a tragedy that even surpasses the tale of the confiscated apples.
 It’s of a suicidal bird that flew head on into our windscreen when we were driving at 100 miles per hour.
 RIP.
 Technically speaking, Monica was driving at the time – so, she is the murderer.
 I’m merely an accomplice.
 Still, I could get into some pretty serious trouble for a hit and run, I reckon – so, I’d prefer it if you don’t tell anybody.